jalwan7/wayback-hunter/README.md

-# Wayback Hunter
+# Wayback Hunter 🕵️‍♂️💻

 A tool for crawling URLs from the Wayback Machine and hunting for vulnerabilities like SQL Injection, XSS, and Open Redirects.
+Currently, only this tool can hunt by crawling the Wayback Machine! 🚀

 ## Features
 - Fetch URLs from the Wayback Machine.